SwapnikKatkoori/node-summarizer/README.md

 # node-summarizer
 node-summarizer is a Node.js module that summarizes text into a specified number of sentences.
 This module uses two different extractive summarization techniques: frequency based and textrank based.
-It also provides sentiment anylisis on the given text, reduction percentage, as well as other information about the text and generated summary.
+It also provides sentiment analysis on the given text, reduction percentage, as well as other information about the text and generated summary.
 Read the [How it Works](#desc) section for more infromation about the two different approaches used.